Floof2133/TouchOS/README.md

 ---

-*TouchOS - Making the impossible slightly less impossible, one segfault at a time.*
+*TouchOS - Making the impossible slightly less impossible, one touch at a time.*

 **Current Version**: 0.0.1-alpha-pre-alpha-barely-boots